Variational Quantum Algorithms: Applications

-{\it Variational Quantum Generators.} Generative Adversarial Networks (GANs) play an important role in classical machine learning for applications such as image synthesis and molecular discovery.
+Generative Adversarial Networks (GANs) use two neural networks, a generator and discriminator, in competition.
+The generator aims to convince the discriminator that its output is coming from the true distribution associated with the training data.
+GANs play an important role in classical machine learning for applications such as image synthesis and molecular discovery.
 Ref.~\cite{romero2019variational} proposed a VQA for learning continuous distributions which is meant to be a quantum version of GANs.
 Here one still considers classical data, but encoded into a quantum circuit.
 This encoding is followed by a variational quantum circuit that generates quantum states, which are then measured to produce a fake sample.
 This fake sample then enters either a classical discriminator or a quantum discriminator, and the cost function is optimized to minimize the discrimination probability with respect to real samples.
 The target application is to accelerate classical GANs using quantum computers.